+The rules about eligibility for DBS checks are complex.
 If in any doubt about the requirements for DBS checks our Safeguarding officer will check with external Safeguarding experts such as Thirtyone:eight (www.thirtyoneeight.org) to ensure that anyone required to have a DBS check has been checked, and to the correct level.
 Thirtyone:eight provide an advice line and online DBS service.

-We understand that
+However, we note that DBS certificates

-- A) the Charity Commission states that wherever there is a legal entitlement to a DBS check in respect of a trustee, employee or volunteer, a DBS check should be carried out.
-In detail, this means that - B) anyone employed by or volunteering for our charity in any capacity is eligible for a Basic DBS check.
-We are free to request these of any such person, but where a charity has a great many volunteers and staff and it is impracticable to DBS check all of them we must be able to demonstrate that for those who are unchecked other measures are in place to ensure the safety of all beneficiaries.
-This means we may decide to focus on obtaining Basic checks for those with responsibilities which render them likely to be seen by others as holding some degree of authority; for example: - our Chair and trustees - those working with our charity's money and finances - our Safeguarding officer - those who teach or lead and those who support them

-Where any volunteer or staff member is not DBS checked we must be able to demonstrate that they

-- are supervised by a person who is DBS checked - have read the charity's Safeguarding policies and Child Protection Code of Conduct, had an opportunity to discuss them with the Safeguarding officer and - have signed a document recording that they have read and agree to abide by them.

-C) The core team (Mitras or Order members, paid or voluntary) directly responsible for any [name of Triratna Buddhist centre/enterprise] activity or event specifically intended and advertised for adults likely to be more vulnerable to influence, exploitation or mistreatment can and therefore must have an Enhanced DBS check with a check of Barred Registers.
+- a) apply to roles rather than persons and are not transferrable from another role elsewhere. - b) should be less than three years old. - c) the Charity Commission states that wherever an employee, volunteer or trustee is eligible for a DBS check a DBS check should be carried out. - d) We are free to request these of any such person, but if it is impracticable to DBS check all of them we may focus on obtaining checks for those with responsibilities which render them likely to be seen by others as holding some degree of authority; for example: - our Chair and trustees - · those working with our charity's money and finances - our Safeguarding officer - those who teach or lead and those who support them - e) Where any volunteer or staff member is not DBS checked we will ensure that other Safeguarding measures are in place, for example: - they have had Safeguarding training - have read our Safeguarding policies and Child Protection Code of Conduct, had an opportunity to discuss them with the Safeguarding officer and - have signed a document recording that they have read and agree to abide by them. - They are supervised by those who are DBS checked. - f) DBS for working with adults at risk The core team (Mitras or Order members, paid or voluntary) directly responsible for any activity or event specifically intended and advertised for adults likely to be more vulnerable to influence, exploitation or mistreatment must have an Enhanced DBS check with a check of Barred Registers.

-In the case of [name of Triratna centre/charity/enterprise] such activities would include .../ At present we do not run any such activities but will keep this under review in case this should change.
-[Edit as appropriate, but in Triratna this most commonly means those attending activities for those with addiction, depression or chronic pain and illness.]
+In our case such activities would include .../ At present we do not run any such activities but will keep this under review in case this should change.
+[Edit as appropriate, but in Triratna this most commonly means those attending activities for those with depression or chronic pain and illness, or in recovery from addiction.]